Sheffield-Theoretical-Chemistry/ccrepo_utility/README.md

 # ccRepo Utility

-A utility to pull a basis set from ccRepo
+A utility to pull a basis set from ccRepo written by Shaun Donnelly (stedonnelly)

 ## Capabilities